elduvelle/ephys_tutorials/additional_lesion_making.md

 ### 1. (Probably) the best lesion parameters, from Anna Gillespie (thank you for sharing!)

 - Lesions are performed 24h before perfusion (under isoflurane anaesthesia)
-- Lesion parameters: 30 μA of positive current for 3 s, on 2-4 channels per tetrode
+- Lesion parameters: 30 μA of positive current for 3s, on 2-4 channels per tetrode
 - after 24h, proceed with perfusion (PBS followed by 4% paraformaldehyde in 0.1M PB)
 - leave the entire skull in PFA for 24h with the tetrodes still inside the brain
 - after additional 24h, pull tetrodes up and remove brain